UK will leave customs union, No 10 insists

 - What is the Brexit 'transition phase' all about?

-On Monday, the prime minister and Brexit Secretary David Davis will meet Michel Barnier ahead of the next round of negotiations getting under way.
+The prime minister and Brexit Secretary David Davis will meet Mr Barnier ahead of the next round of negotiations getting under way.

 Later, talks between officials will focus for the first time on the transitional period planned for after Brexit.